jonas/scala-native/docs/user/setup.rst

 Installing LLVM, Clang and Boehm GC
 -----------------------------------

-Boehm GC and LLVM (that includes Clang) are Scala Native's only external dependencies.
+Boehm GC and LLVM version 3.7 or newer (that includes Clang) are Scala Native's only external dependencies.
 Here are install instructions for a number of operating systems Scala Native has been used with: